-It is reflected in Bartosiewicz’s acknowledgement of possible effects on methane-eating bacteria and the rest of the food chain.
+It reflected in Bartosiewicz’s acknowledgment of possible effects on methane-eating bacteria and the rest of the food chain.
 In any case, human activities in many ecosystems have already accelerated methane production.
 In some places, removing some gas could be acceptable.
 According to him, he plans to investigate possible solutions.
-An important step is taken.
+An important step taken.

-A pump has been installed at Lake Kivu so that its depths are pumped for electricity production.
+A pump installed at Lake Kivu so that its depths pumped for electricity production.
 This lake, however, has exceptionally high levels of gas.
-Because of this, some scientists are sceptical about other means of extraction.
+Because of this, some scientists are skeptical about other means of extraction.

 The author acknowledges these concerns, including the possibility of methane-eating microbes.
 The effects may extend to other members of the ecosystem.